Feb 17, 2024

 In WordPress, these basic features are handled by plugins, and the most popular plugins for these features have paid versions.
 I find that most projects require the paid versions of these plugins.

-Drupal, Joomla, Sanity, Strapi, Contentful, Webflow, and Wix all include these features out-of-the-box.
+Sanity, Payload CMS, Contentful, Webflow, and Wix all include these features out-of-the-box.

-A good developer with experience building WordPress sites can build a site with decent load times.
-However, that same developer can make a site that loads even faster using Drupal, Webflow, Strapi, Contentful, Sanity and many other CMSs.
+A good developer with experience building WordPress sites can build a performant site with fast load times.
+However, that same developer can make a site that loads even faster using a modern CMS.

 I ran some Pingdom tests for a number of different websites and here are the approximate average loads times.